 2. Little or no team input or feedback.
 Again, if a team is not enthusiastic in its input or feedback, you will soon find yourself dancing alone, and this can make the formulation of new ideas very challenging.

 3. A reactive mentality instead of a proactive one.
 A problem will spread like wildfire in an office when the approach is reactive, and it will be very hard to contain the inevitable helplessness that mentality brings.

 Pay specific attention to these three areas, especially if you want to build an engaged, enthusiastic, and productive team.

-It is not the case that when there is a major disruption in the market that every business model struggles, and the cracks begin to show in its relevancy.
-There are many business owners who have a talent that achieves incredible results for their clients, and, as such, get paid handsomely for their talent.
+It is not the case that when there is a major disruption in the market, every business model struggles, and the cracks begin to show in its relevancy.
+There are many business owners who have a talent that achieves incredible results for their clients and, as such, get paid handsomely for their talent.

 Sometimes we underestimate a talent, especially if it is an innate one, but never forget, that it’s these very talents that normally have the most value in the marketplace, if they are positioned, marketed, and sold correctly.

 If you require any case-specific assistance, please feel free to contact me www.damienofarrell.com

 Grab your copy of my eBook’ 10 Must-Knows For Moving To Italy’ today and open the doors to a new chapter of your life in the heart of this captivating country.
 To get your copy, please follow this link for the PDF version or this link for the Kindle version.